jamie-thompson/jamie-thompson.github.io/_pages/about.md

 I teach undergraduate courses in conservation biology, and have taught population genetics previously.
 I supervise BSc research students on topics as diverse as the evolution of infanticide in primates, predictors of viral diversity in bats, and whether hummingbirds accelerated bromeliad diversification.
 I co-supervise PhD students on drivers of geophyte evolution, and the ethnobotany of traditional Chinese medicine.

 Ongoing projects:
-- A database of morphological, phylogenetic, and ecological data for Cactaceae for >1,000 species
+- A database of morphological, phylogenetic, and ecological data for Cactaceae for >1,000 species (CactEcoDB, invited by Nature Scientific Data)
 - A continuous-space 3D reconstruction of historical biogeography in Cactaceae using the biggest cactus phylogeny
 - Exploring morphological evolution in Cactaceae to reveal drivers of selection
 - Origins of diverse pollinator strategies in orchids and bromeliads, and whether this accelerates diversification